jimchen1551/MPCS/Computer Science/Machine learning.md

 	The distribution of an example with a missing value for a certain attribute **depends on the value which is missing**.

 Handling:
+1. General approach:
-1. if % Miss. > 60%, **remove** the feature.
+   if % Miss. > 60%, **remove** the feature.
+2. Alternative approach:
-2. deriving a new **missing indicator feature** from them (e.g., 0=absense and 1=presence) and discarding the original feature
+   deriving a new **missing indicator feature** from them (e.g., 0=absense and 1=presence) and discarding the original feature
-3. **complete case analysis**: deleting instances missing one or more feature values (usually only for target feature)
+3. **Complete case analysis**: deleting instances missing one or more feature values (usually only for target feature)
+4. **Imputation**:
-4. **imputation**: replacing missing feature values with a plausible value based on the feature values present (commonly replaced by a measure of the **central tendency**, e.g., continuous: median or mean; categorical )
+   if % Miss. < 30% (reluctant threshold) or 50% (strongly not recommended threshold), **replacing** missing feature values with a plausible value based on the feature values present
+	- commonly replaced by a measure of the **central tendency**, e.g.,
+	  continuous: median or mean;
+	  categorical:  most common mode
+	- advanced technique: building a simple (complex only if necessary) predictive model to replace the missing values

 #### Irregular cardinality
 - unusual number of distinct values for a feature